It’s 2023: Phone calls are out. Texting, sliding into DMs, and Reels?

 Opt in clients for appointment text reminders

-First things first: Clients need to be opted in for our text reminders to send out.
+First things first: Clients need to be opted in for our text reminders to send.

-It isn’t done automatically, so get folks opted in.
+It isn’t automatic, so you need to opt clients in.
 There are a handful of different ways for clients to get opted for text reminders:

 - They can opt themselves in under their “My Preferences” tab of their Schedulicity account.
 (We’ve got steps for your clients on how to do that right here!)